dcSpark/cddl-codegen/README.md

-# Experimental proof of concept for generating rust code for CBOR serialization from CDDL specs.
+# Experimental library for generating rust code for CBOR serialization from CDDL specs.

 ### Purpose ###